nomoid/Roguelike/doc/game_design.md

 * Different towers to warp between
   * four elemental towers
     * beat each one, or, pick which one best suits your character build, or a mixed route down all four
+* RNG seeding system allowing the player to play the same map more than once, or even to replay previous playthroughs?